 How to Change Skin Tone in Photoshop

-With Photoshop, it's super-easy to change or adjust the skin tone of somebody in a digital photo.
-The process uses some basic selection and color adjustment tools, and is a fun way to make a friend's face green or lessen the effects of overly strong, sometimes even orange, makeup.
+With Adobe Photoshop on your computer, it's super easy to change or adjust the skin tone of somebody in a digital photo.
+The process uses some basic selection and color adjustment tools, and it's a fun way to make a friend's face nauseously green or lessen the effects of overly strong, sometimes even orange, makeup.

-This tutorial will work well with most versions of Photoshop for macOS and Windows, including the Creative Suite (CS) and Creative Cloud (CC) iterations.
-This guide can also be mimicked almost exactly with programs like GIMP.
+This tutorial will work well on most versions of Photoshop for macOS and Windows, including the Creative Suite (CS) and Creative Cloud (CC) iterations.
+This guide can also be mimicked almost exactly with free photo-editing programs such as GIMP.

 You can use any one of the selection tools available in Photoshop, but for this guide, I'll be using the Magic Wand Tool.
 Select the tool, then change the tolerance to 35 and set the "Sample Size" to Point Sample.

 From there, it's time to start selecting.
 Left-click your cursor over the face once, then hold the Shift key and continue to left-click to select as much of the face as possible.
-If you select a part of the image you don't want, like the hair, hold the Alt key and click the are to deselect it.
+If you select a part of the image you don't want, like the hair, hold the Alt or Option key and left-click the area to deselect it.

 With the face selected, head to the menu bar at the top of Photoshop and select Image -> Adjustments -> Desaturate.

-Now go to Image -> Adjustments -> Levels, then start with the furthest slider to the right in the "Input Levels" section and bring it to the left.
-Then the same with the middle slider.
+Now go to Image -> Adjustments -> Levels, then start with the furthest slider to the right in the "Input Levels" section and bring it to the left some.
+Then do the same with the middle slider.
 This will vary on a case-by-case basis, so you'll need to play around here to desaturate the colors properly.

-All that's left to do now is adjust the color to your liking.
-Go to Image -> Adjustments -> Hue/Saturation and tick the option for Colorize.
+All that's left to do now is add some color and adjust it to your liking.
+Go to Image -> Adjustments -> Hue/Saturation, then tick the option for "Colorize."